33 Mazers of Mead

 The flavor wheel in 33 Meads can be used to quickly recall a mead's unique flavor long after consumption.
 For low values of the flavor, fill in dots near the wheel’s center.
 A whole-hive, traditional semi-sweet mead is used in the example shown.

 Don't know your melomel from your metheglin?
 The language of mead can be a bit arcane.
 Thankfully, the inside front cover of the journal contains a mini glossary that'll help you decipher the language of honey wine (mead) as you explore its mysteries.
-If you're wondering, melomel is any mead to which fruit has been added (except grapes - that'd be pyment - or apples - that's cyber).
+If you're wondering, melomel is any mead to which fruit has been added (except grapes - that'd be pyment - or apples - that's cyser).
 Metheglin is honey wine to which herbs and/or spices have been added.

 A teeny, tiny amount of real mead is added to the ink in each new edition, which is cryptically noted on the back.